Artificial-Pancreas/iAPSdocs/docs/EN/settings/configuration/preferences/freeapsx.md

 Recommended Bolus Percentage allows you to alter the amount initially delivered.
 At its default (80), it results in 80% of the required meal bolus being delivered before the meal.
 You can increase or decrease this to alter the insulin delivered prior to the meal.

+Note: A manual bolus uses the Eventual BG for glucose prediction, whereas the insulinReg for SMBs uses the minPredBG for glucose prediction (typically lower than Eventual BG).

 ## Skip Bolus screen after carbs
 After entering carbs, a mealtime bolus will not be suggested or delivered.